F3jd0/I2C_LCD-Display/README.md

-# I2C_LCD-for_microcontrollers

-Use of I2C bus to connect LCD display with Arduino &amp; Raspberry Pi microcontrollers with Python and C programming language

 # I2C Bus (Inter-Integrated Circuit)

 - is a bus with a clock (SCL) and data (SDA) lines with 7-bit addressing